Alexander Wentworth Macdonald, 2nd Baron Macdonald of Slate1

 F, #43596, b.
 13 January 1768, d.
 28 August 1818

-Consanguinity Index=0.4%
+Consanguinity Index=0.52%

-Lady Anne Hope Johnstone was born on 13 January 1768.1 She was the daughter of James Hope Johnstone, 3rd Earl of Hopetoun and Lady Elizabeth Carnegie.
-She married Vice-Admiral Sir William Johnstone Hope, son of John Hope and Mary Breton, on 8 July 1792.1 She died on 28 August 1818 at age 50.1
+Lady Anne Hope Johnstone was born on 13 January 1768.1 She was the daughter of James Hope Johnstone, 3rd Earl of Hopetoun and Lady Elizabeth Carnegie.2,3 She married Vice-Admiral Sir William Johnstone Hope, son of John Hope and Mary Breton, on 8 July 1792.1 She died on 28 August 1818 at age 50.1

-Lady Anne Hope Johnstone was baptised with the name of Anne Hope.1 Her name was legally changed to Anne Hope Johnstone.1 In 1816 she claimed the Annandale titles on the same basis as her father, but no progress was made before her death.1 She held the office of Hereditary Steward of Annandale and Hereditary Keeper of Lochmaben Palace.1 She succeeded to the title of 6th Countess of Annandale and Hartfell [S., 1662] on 29 May 1816, de jure.1 She succeeded to the title of 6th Lady Johnstone [S., 1662] on 29 May 1816, de jure.1
+She was given the name of Anne Hope at birth.1 Her name was legally changed to Anne Hope Johnstone.1 In 1816 she claimed the Annandale titles on the same basis as her father, but no progress was made before her death.1 She held the office of Hereditary Steward of Annandale and Hereditary Keeper of Lochmaben Palace.1 She succeeded as the 6th Countess of Annandale and Hartfell [S., 1662] on 29 May 1816, de jure.1 She succeeded as the 6th Lady Johnstone [S., 1662] on 29 May 1816, de jure.1

 Children of Lady Anne Hope Johnstone and Vice-Admiral Sir William Johnstone Hope